DinoDevs/GladiatusCrazyAddon/Progress.md

 		- [x] Items that will give you more Life Point than you need will be transparent
 		- [x] Food show best food (yellow shadow)
 	- [x] ✎ Daily bonus log (Needs testing / Not in settings)
-	- [x] ✎ Show the cap values of Resilience and Block (TODO: For all dolls + 50% critical & 90% crit heal)
+	- [x] Show the cap values of Resilience and Block
 	- [x] Display for each mercenary its tooltip (base stats)
-	- [x] ✎ Mercenaries management Interface (TODO: Add mercenaries type icοns)
+	- [x] Mercenaries management Interface
 	- [x] Items' shadow
 	- [x] Save costume's properties
 	- [x] ✎ Drag&Drop item to see the material needed to repair it (Not in settings/No translatios)